-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-The proposed activities for FY19 is geared towards conducting roadside and terminal inspections to ensure adherence to driver qualifications and vehicle maintenance program.
-We currently have three full time certified Inspectors to achieve this task.
-Inspection activities will increase once new recruits are trained and certification.
-The two (2) new recruits have since been NAS LevI 1 A & B certified in April of 2018.
-The two (2) newest recruits are scheduled to attend the PV Training course in Hawaii in November 2018.
+The proposed activities for FY20 is geared towards conducting roadside and terminal inspections to ensure adherence to driver qualifications and vehicle maintenance program.
+We currently have two full time certified Inspectors to achieve this task.
+Inspection activities will increase once our new inspectors are fully trained and certified.
+One of two (2) new inspectors has since been NAS LevI 1 A & B certified in April of 2018.
+He is currently scheduled to attend upcoming PV & General HM Training.
+Lastly one New recruit has begun On the Job Training and will be scheduled for NAS Level I Parts A & B upon completion of OJT.